Virasoro constraints in Drinfeld-Sokolov hierarchies: Drinfeld--Sokolov hierarchies

-If two Heisenbergs $A$ and $A'$ are $LG_+$-conjugate, the corresponding Drinfeld-Sokolov phase spaces are canonically isomorphic and the isomorphism intertwines the flows.
-However, as noted in \cite{BZF1}, there are continuous families of $LG_+$-conjugacy classes of Heisenbergs in the same $LG$-conjugacy class.
+\begin{rem} If two Heisenbergs $A$ and $A'$ are $LG_+$-conjugate, the corresponding Drinfeld--Sokolov phase spaces are canonically isomorphic and the isomorphism intertwines the flows.
+However, as noted in \cite{BZF1}, there are continuous families of $LG_+$-conjugacy classes of Heisenbergs in the same $LG$-conjugacy class. \end{rem}